-Agency / Permit / Expiration Special Conditions Report Due Date Agency / Permit / Expiration California Coastal Commission (continued) a.
+Agency / Permit / Special Conditions Report Due Expiration Date California Coastal Expiration a.
 No Disruption of Public Access.
 Development under this CDP that blocks access to the beach at the project site shall be prohibited.
 Temporary signs shall warn the public of construction while construction activities are underway.
-Signs shall drived the public to safe access routes during construction activities.
+Signs shall direct the public to safe access routes during construction activities.
 Signs shall not discourage public access.
 Signs shall notify beach users of channel conditions, potential for safety hazards from beach erosion or hydrologic action, and emergency contact information.
-Signs shall be posted and maintained at key locations, such as the parking lot at Goat Rock State Beach Parking lot, the unofficial beach access trail located on the north side of the beach off Highway 1, and 100 feet on either side of the outlet channel. b.
+Signs shall be posted and maintained at key locations, such as the parking lot at Goar Rock State Beach Parking lot, the unofficial beach access trail located on the north side of the beach off Highway 1, and 100 feet on either side of the outlet channel. b.
 Peak Public Access Times Avoided.
 Project activities shall occur Monday through Thursday only, to avoid impacts to park visitors during peak visitation times (Friday through Sunday).
 All requirements above and all requirements of the approved Public Access Plan shall be enforceable components of this CDP.
 The Permittee shall undertake development in accordance with the approved Public Access Plan, which shall govern all general public access to the site pursuant to this CDP.
 6. Monitoring Plan.
-PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the Permittee shall submit two copies of a Flood Analysis, Habitat and Water Quality Monitoring Plan (Monitoring Plan) to the Executive Director for review and approval.
-The Flood Analysis portion of the Monitoring Plan shall identify avoidance and mitigation measures as detailed in Special Condition 6(a).
-The Habitat Monitoring portion of the Monitoring Plan shall dever all approved project activities, and shall evaluate project effectiveness and alternatives as detailed in Special Condition 6(b).
-The Water Quality Monitoring portion of the Monitoring Plan shall direct management actions in response to water quality conditions and as detailed in Special Condition 6(b).
-The Water Quality Monitoring port Report Due Date a.
-Flood Analysis.
-The Permittee shall continue to coordinate with NMFS and work with property owners affected by flooding to identify measures that would, if necessary, substantially minimize or avoid any damages to existing structures that would occur as a result of increasing water elevations in the lagoon pursuant to the approved project.
-As appropriate and indicated in the BO, the Permittee shall continue to survey properties within the estuary's maximum water elevation in greater detail to more accurately and precisely determine the elevation of the structures potentially at risk; this information shall be kept on record by the Permittee and a copy shall be provided to each of the property owners.
+PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the Permittee shall submit two copies of a Flood Analysis, Habitat and Water Quality Monitoring Plan (Monitoring Plan shall identify avoidance and mitigation measures as detailed in Special Condition 6(a).
+The Habitat Monitoring portion of the Monitoring Plan shall occer all approved project activities, and shall evaluate project effectiveness and alternatives as detailed in Special Condition 6(b).
+The Water Quality Monitoring portion of the Monitoring Plan shall direct management actions in response to water quality conditions and as detailed in Special Condition 6(c).
+The primary objective of the Monitoring Plan shall be to ensure that approved project activities protec - or avoid any damages to existing structures that would occur as a result of increasing water elevations in the lagoon pursuant to the approved project.
+As a proportiate and indicated in the BO, the Permittee shall continue to survey properties within the estuary's maximum water elevation in greater detail to more accurately and precisely determine the elevation of the structures potentially at risk; this information shall be kept on record by the Permittee and a copy shall be provided to each of the property owners.
 A detailed account of individual properties and development of these properties for each foot of estuary water surface elevations shall be